esome/google-sheets-parser/README.md

 This library was originally a fork of the [awesome work from Tobias Wimmer](https://github.com/Tobi696/googlesheetsparser).
 All credits go to him for the initial implementation.
 Please consider checking out his repository as well, and support him.

+Since the way the library is configured has changed significantly, we decided to create a complete separate/independent repository for it.
+This also allows us to maintain the library in a way that fits our needs better, and accept/make contributions that may have been rejected in the original project.

 ## Contributing